okalangkenneth/RealEstateApp/README.md

 In conclusion, although the 'Real Estate Property Management System' project is currently complete, it offers a strong foundation that can be built upon for future enhancements.
 This project not only provided a practical application of SQL programming, database design, and Entity Framework but also demonstrated how a well-designed database system can effectively manage and organize complex real-world data.

-## **Gallery:**

-Include screenshots or video clips of the working application, database diagrams, and any other visuals relevant to the project.